shysolocup/stews/README.md

 <a href="https://github.com/nuttmegg/stews/issues"><img src="https://img.shields.io/github/issues/nuttmegg/stews" alt="issues" />

 Stews is a JavaScript package meant to make storing info easier.
 It makes two new classes with combinations of elements from arrays, objects, sets and maps.<br><br>
-It takes a more index based style similar to that of arrays while still maintaining the style of objects, sets and maps.<br><br><br>
+It takes a more index based style similar to that of arrays while still maintaining the style of objects, sets and maps.<br><br>

 ---